drieswijns/crossbario_tutorial/1_minimal/README.md

           }
       }

-The router is sub dived into different *realms* (think namespaces), the default realm is called *realm1*.
+The router is sub dived into different **realms**, only applications withing the same realm can send messages to each other.
+The default realm is called *realm1*.
 Go ahead and change the realm to a name of you choice.
-I will be calling it crossbar-example.
+I will be calling it *crossbar-example*.

     "realms": [
         {